 Whether you are looking to connect with your religious or spiritual tradition, to learn about traditions or perspectives other than your own, or to find a hospitable place for community and conversation, the Office of Religious and Spiritual Life is here for you.

 Lives of Purpose (LOP) is a community, created in the Fall of 2014, engaging a select group of first-year students in local service, intentional community building, and active reflection on ethical and/or religious commitments.

-Applications for incoming students for the 2015-2016 are now open and are due by August 1.
+Applications for incoming students for the 2015-2016 are now open and final applications are due Monday, September 14.

 Colby is home to a wide (and growing) array of student-centered religious communities, and opportunities for connection to the local community abound.
 All of our gatherings are open to all; doubts, and convictions are all welcome.
 A holiday calendar, for planning purposes, can be found here.